 - Functional pain: This type of pain is characterized by pain and related symptoms and disability without clear structural or disease etiology.
 Examples include fibromyalgia and Irritable Bowel Syndrome (IBS).

-It's important to note that the type of pain can vary from person to person and it's important to consult with a healthcare professional to get an accurate diagnosis and treatment plan.
+Everyone feels pain, and pain feels different to everyone.
+It's important to consult with a healthcare professional to get an accurate diagnosis and treatment plan.

 Pain treatment can vary depending on the underlying cause and severity of the pain.
-Conventional medicine often involves the use of pain medication, however, these can come with side effects and may not fully alleviate the pain.
+Conventional medicine often involves the use of pain medication, which can come with side effects and may not fully alleviate the pain.
 At Ananta Health, a personalized treatment plan is created based on clinical findings and the patient's needs.
-One of the methods used to diagnose the root cause of pain is BioScan SRT assessment, which can detect the presence of external pathogens (such a a virus, parasites, candida or Lyme disease) or allergies that may be contributing to pain and inflammation.
+One of the methods used to diagnose the root cause of pain is BioScan SRT assessment, which can detect the presence of external pathogens (such as viruses, allergies, parasites, candida or Lyme disease) or that may be contributing to pain and inflammation.
 In addition to conventional methods, alternative treatments such as acupuncture, traditional Chinese medicine, and supplements may also be used to treat pain at Ananta Health.
 These holistic approaches aim to address the root cause of the pain and provide relief without the use of medication.
 By utilizing a combination of different alternative treatments, Ananta Health helps patients to effectively manage their pain and improve their overall well-being.

 Acupuncture is a traditional Chinese medicine technique that involves the insertion of thin needles into specific points on the body called acupoints.
 It has been used for centuries to treat a wide range of medical conditions, including pain.